angel-shalu/Mood-Classifier-App/README.md

 Recent predictions are saved for reference in the sidebar.

-# 🖼️ App Pages
+# 🖼️ App Interface

-Page	Description

-🏠 Home	Welcome screen with app overview
+🏠 Home

+Overview and description of the app.

-📷 Mood Detection	Upload or capture an image and get predictions
+📷 Mood Detection

+Upload or capture an image and predict mood.

-🖼️ Dataset Samples	Browse example training images
+🖼️ Dataset Samples

+Displays example images from the local dataset folders.

-⚙️ Model Info	Manage weights and view model details
+⚙️ Model Info

+Manage model weights (upload/reload) and view model details.

 # 📦 requirements.txt